 Continues to develop college writing with increased emphasis on critical essays, argumentation, and research, developing these competencies through the examination of a range of texts about the human experience.
 Requires students to locate, evaluate, integrate, and document sources and effectively edit for style and usage.

-Prerequisites: ENF 3 or ENG 111 co-requisite, satisfactory score on appropriate English proficiency examination and four units of high school English or equivalent.
+Prerequisites: Placement of EDE 11/ENG 111, satisfactory score on appropriate English proficiency examination and four units of high school English or equivalent.
 CANNOT be taken out of sequence.

 ENG 115 - Technical Writing